Galactica (roller coaster)

-Galactica (formerly known as Air) is a flying roller coaster located in the Forbidden Valley area of Alton Towers amusement park in Staffordshire, England and is the first flying coaster manufactured by Bolliger & Mabillard.
-Guests ride in a prone position and experience the feeling of flight by "flying" close to the ground, under footpaths, and narrowly past trees and rocks.
+Galactica is a flying roller coaster located in the Forbidden Valley area of Alton Towers amusement park in Staffordshire, England.
+It originally opened as Air on 16 March 2002 and is the first flying coaster manufactured by Bolliger & Mabillard.
+Guests ride in a prone position, meant to produce the feeling of flight, as the train passes close to the ground, under footpaths, and narrowly past trees and rocks.
+The ride was refurbished for the 2016 season and reopened as Galactica.
+It features an 840 m track and reaches a maximum speed of 75 km/h.